opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

         * one that has a cosmetic-only or has an inconvenience impact rather than a compromise of confidentiality, integrity, or availability.
     * Vulnerabilities that have high or medium impact but are especially difficult to exploit.

-* Undetermined: Impact of the incident is unknown.
+* **Undetermined** - Impact of the incident is unknown.
     * Prioritization will be determined by classification level set by the ISO and IR Lead based on the available data.

+[^4]: It is the belief of the Security team that the OSG does not hold Sensitive PII as of the date of publication of this document.

 ### 5.2 Secure Communication During Incidents